zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 zell.code('website') // Zell coded website
 ```

-If you `console.log` the instance, you can see the methods in the prototype chain.
+If you `console.log` the instance, you'll see the methods in the prototype chain.

 <figure role="figure">
   <img src="/images/2020/prototype/prototype-chain-eg.png" alt="`code` and `sayHello` in the prototype chain.">